 - Be sure to give herbs room to mature so that they do not crowd their neighbors.

 - Plant herbs that easily spread–such as mint–in containers.

-- Keep herbs evenly moist and planting beds well-weeded.
+- Keep herbs evenly moist and the planting beds well-weeded.

 - Growing herbs in containers.
-Annual herbs are easily grown indoors in a windowsill.
+Annual herbs are easily grown indoors on a windowsill.

 - Place potted herbs in a window that gets at least 5 hours of sun each day; the optimal indoor growing temperature is 65° to 70°F.